hanami/guides/content/v2.1/introduction/building-an-api.md

 ## Parameter validation

 Of course, returning _every_ book in the database when a visitor makes a request to `/books` is not going to be a good strategy for very long.
-Luckily rom-rb relations offer pagination support.
+Luckily ROM relations offer pagination support.
 Let's add pagination with a default page size of 5:

 ```ruby
 # lib/bookshelf/persistence/relations/books.rb